Deep Equilibrium models for Poisson Imaging Inverse problems via Mirror Descent: Conclusions and Outlook

 \section{Conclusions and Outlook}

 We proposed a novel Deep Equilibrium Model (DEQ) framework, named DEQ-MD, for solving linear Poisson inverse problems, leveraging Mirror Descent as a geometry-aware optimization backbone.
 Unlike classical Plug-and-Play or unrolled architectures, DEQ-MD learns regularization functionals end-to-end through the fixed point of the MD algorithm with a geometry tailored to the Kullback–Leibler divergence.
 This approach allows us to bypass standard smoothness and contractivity assumptions typically required in DEQ theory, while still guaranteeing convergence of the reconstruction procedure.
 Our analysis avoids operator contractivity and instead relies on non-convex optimization principles, enabling greater flexibility in the network design and interpretability through the minimization of an explicit functional.
+In this context, we established refined convergence results extending \cite[Theorem 2]{Bolte2007} within the Kurdyka–Łojasiewicz framework, providing a broadly applicable tool for handling Kullback–Leibler divergences in the presence of non-convex regularization.
 Beyond the theoretical framework, our method yields competitive reconstructions using significantly lighter architectures, while offering faster inference and full parameter-free operation at test time.
 Though developed for the Poisson setting, our formulation is general and potentially applicable to other problems and geometries via suitable choices of the underlying Bregman potential (e.g., phase retrieval \cite{godeme2024stablephaseretrievalmirror}).

 Looking ahead, we aim to extend convergence guarantees for the Jacobian-Free Backpropagation (JFB) scheme in more general, non-contractive and non-smooth settings, and to integrate self-supervised training strategies.
 This would further increase the applicability of our approach in domains like microscopy and medical imaging, where ground-truth data is scarce or unavailable.